reharri7/rhett-harrison-2025/README.md

 This project uses GitHub Actions for continuous integration and deployment:

-- **CI Workflow** - Runs linting, tests with coverage, and builds the application on every push and pull request
+- **CI Workflow** - Runs linting, tests with coverage, uploads coverage reports to Codecov, and builds the application on every push and pull request
 - **Lighthouse CI** - Runs Lighthouse audits to ensure performance, accessibility, best practices, and SEO standards
 - **Pull Request Validation** - Validates PR titles against conventional commit standards and checks for dependency vulnerabilities